 - Hourly, daily, weekly, monthly, quarterly, and annual sales

 - Hours of Resources Spent on Sales Follow Up

 - Customer turnover rate

 - Conversion rate for social media leads

 3) Target Audience

-A content strategy is most effective when you know who your target audience is, otherwise who are you doing this for?
-The best way to achieve your goals is to determine what content strategy is the most appropriate for a person to receive at a given time.
+A content strategy is most effective when you know your target audience.
+The best way to achieve your goals is to determine what content strategy is the most appropriate at any given time for the type of people you are targeting.
 Remember, quality content helps brand recognition and encourages consumers to engage more personally with the company or individual.

 Test these options:

 - Check what sites your audience are already visiting